Meet our team

 Director

 Tess Peacock believes that to move South Africa to be a more equal country, powerful organising rooted in community struggles against racial and economic exclusion must be galvanised and supported.
 The recent founder of the Equality Collective, Tess aims to work with community groups across the poorest municipalities in the Eastern Cape to build a rural justice network fighting for ukulingana nokulingana ngoku (‘Real Equality Now!’).
 Having worked as a passionate lawyer and advocate of education and early childhood development rights and services, Tess is committed to challenging power in the pursuit of greater equity and justice.
 Outside of this work, you can find Tess attempting various DIY projects or walking on the beach.
 Tess has a B.Soc.Sci in Politics, Philosophy and Economics as well as an LLB from UCT and an LLM from Harvard University.
-She serves as the Treasurer of Equal Education and is a 2019/20 Atlantic Fellow for Racial Equity and a Salzburg Global Fellow.
+She is the former Treasurer of Equal Education and an advisory board member for the Bulungula College.
+She is a 2019/20 Atlantic Fellow for Racial Equity and a Salzburg Global Fellow.

 Head of Communications for Social Change

-Zoe Postman is an activist, writer and current Masters scholar at the University of Witwatersrand.
+Zoë Postman is an activist and writer.
 As a journalist, she is best known for her work at GroundUp News - a social justice online publication.
 She worked at GroundUp News for three years where she covered stories about land occupations and evictions, refugees, informal labour, correctional centres and protests in South Africa, amongst others.
 Her articles have been republished in various media platforms including the Mail & Guardian, News24, Daily Maverick, The Citizen, New Frame and others.
-As an activist, she works with the African Reclaimers Organisation (ARO) Solidarity group which aims to assist reclaimers - workers who informally collect and sell recyclable materials - to organise, mobilise and gain recognition for the work they do.
-Her research is focused on the race, class and gender divides between solidarity groups and social movements.
-Apart from her work, she is passionate about nature, vegetable gardening, healing, learning and music.
+As an activist, she works with the African Reclaimers Organisation (ARO) Solidarity Group which aims to assist reclaimers - workers who informally collect and sell recyclable materials - to organise, mobilise and gain recognition for the work they do.
+Zoë is a Canon Collins Trust Alum, and was nominated as the fellow-fellow of the cohort in 2021, and is currently a fellow on the DGMT Innovation Fellowship for young leaders in the civil society sector.
+Apart from her work, Zoë is passionate about nature, vegetable gardening, healing, learning, writing and music.
 She strongly believes that the freedom of all is essential to her freedom.
-She is excited to join the Equality Collective team as the Head of Communications and empower and support communities in her home province of the Eastern Cape.
+She is excited to join the Equality Collective team as the Head of Communications to support communities in her home province of the Eastern Cape.

 Tshepo Mantje